 Pricing — what to expect

-Kamala spans from older studio resale at the entry end through prime new-build 1-beds, mainstream pool villas, and ultra-prime branded/beachfront product.
-Per-square-metre pricing for new-build sits at the upper end of the west coast — particularly within the MontAzure ecosystem and on the immediate beachfront.
+Kamala spans from older studio resale at the entry end through prime new-build 1-beds, mainstream pool villas, and top-end branded/beachfront product.
+Per-square-metre pricing for new-build sits at the upper end of the west coast — highest on the immediate beachfront and the southern headland.
 The “1-bed THB 5–10M” sometimes cited in island-wide summaries understates the prime-new-build segment in Kamala specifically.

 Specific price points move with each new launch.
 Get current developer pricelists for any project you’re considering and a comparable-resale check from a Phuket-resident agent before underwriting.